-Staff had the skills, knowledge and experience to carry out their roles.
+Staff had the skills, knowledge and experience to carry out their roles for example,

-Staff new to the practice had a period of induction based on a structured programme.
-We confirmed clinical staff completed the continuing professional development required for their registration with the General Dental Council.

-Staff told us they discussed their training needs at annual appraisals.
+- The service understood the learning needs of staff and provided protected time and training to meet them.
+Up to date records of skills, qualifications and training were maintained.
+Staff were encouraged and given opportunities to develop. - Staff new to the practice had a period of induction based on a structured programme.
+We confirmed clinical staff completed the continuing professional development required for their registration with the General Dental Council. - Staff told us they discussed their training needs at annual appraisals and one to one meetings.
 We saw evidence of completed appraisals and how the practice addressed the training requirements of staff.